simeon-spasov/simeon-spasov.github.io/_posts/2024-07-19-a-causal-graph-data-generator.md

 - [Causal Reasoning: Fundamentals and Machine Learning Applications](https://causalinference.gitlab.io/): A fantastic resource offering a more formal dive into causal graphs, structural equations, do-calculus, identification of causal estimands, estimation and more.

-- [Causal Inference for the Brave and True](https://matheusfacure.github.io/python-causality-handbook/landing-page.html): A light-hearted booklet designed for practitioners.
+- [Causal Inference for the Brave and True](https://matheusfacure.github.io/python-causality-handbook/landing-page.html): A more applied booklet covering a variety of methods for (conditional) effect estimation designed mainly for practitioners.

 ## Structural Causal Models (SCMs)
 Let's dive straight into it!
 Here, I briefly provide some background to facilitate our discussion.
 In brief, SCMs comprise two key elements: a causal graph and structural equations.